adelomana/viridis/README.md

 carbonFixationAnalyser.py: script that calls cuffdiff to find DETs between LC and HC for specific CCM transcripts.

 #### visualizing samples
 samplesCorrelationGrapher.py: script to compute and plot the correlation among samples.
+Available both on counts and FPKM values.
 pcaGrapher.py: script to compute the PCA on expression values in FPKM.
 sampleMapper.py: script to map samples into diurnal and growth coordinates.
 GSE_Mapper.py: script to map samples into diurnal and growth space from microarray data.